stojg/recommend/README.md

 The easiest way to get this installed in your project is by using composer

-	composer require stojg/recommend
+	$ composer require stojg/recommend

 ## Usage

-Presume that we have some data where users have rated artists within a scale of one to five:
+Assuming that we have some data where users have rated music artists within a scale of one to five:

 	$artistRatings = array(
 		"Abe" => array(